 - a.
 Construct and/or rehabilitate an appropriately sized, dedicated space with appropriate furniture and fixtures for, and agreements with, providers of after-school tutoring or homework help programs.
 The space must be available to residents during regular office hours and occasionally during the evenings and weekends; or - b.
-Construct and/or rehabilitate a sport field or court (basketball, tennis, baseball, field hockey, soccer, football, etc.) that incorporates permanent fixtures and a minimum of 1,600 square feet of concrete, artificial grass or paved surface, whichever is appropriate for the sport and is separate from all parking areas.
+Construct and/or rehabilitate a sport field or court (basketball, tennis, baseball, field hockey, soccer, football, etc.) that that incorporates permanent fixtures, a minimum of 1600 square feet, is surfaced appropriately for the sport(s) intended for that space, incorporates permanent fixtures and a minimum of 1,600 square feet of concrete, artificial grass or paved surface, whichever is appropriate for the sport and is separate from all parking areas.
 The field or court must be available to all residents for year round use; or - c.
 Provide in the proposed development's community room or computer center updated computer systems equipped with high speed Internet service, which include new computers, new printers and new scanners purchased within the most recent 12 months as of the placed in service date.
 Receipts for purchase of new computers, new printers, and new scanners purchased no more than 12 months prior to the placed in service date will be required prior to issuance of IRS Form(s) 8609.
 The computers should be provided at a minimum of one (1) computer per 50 total units or part of 50 units.
 Printer cartridges, paper, computer supplies and on-going maintenance of the computer systems sufficient to meet reasonable resident demand must be furnished, free of charge, to residents.
 The computer system must be available to residents during regular office hours and occasionally during the evenings and weekends.